All news and media

 October 3, 2023, Zurich, Switzerland

-RepRisk data shows increase in greenwashing with one in three greenwashing public companies also linked to social washing
+RepRisk data shows an increase in greenwashing with one in three greenwashing public companies also linked to social washing

 # Research by RepRisk reveals one in every four climate-related ESG risks globally was linked to greenwashing in the last twelve months and uncovers a connection between greenwashing and social washing in public companies